-SRP1 SRP0 /WP Status Register Description 0 0 Х Software Protection /WP pin has no control.
-The Status register can be written to after a Write Enable instruction, WEL=1.
-[Factory Default] 0 1 0 Hardware Protected When /WP pin is low the Status Register locked and cannot be written to.
+SRP1 SRP0 /WP Status Register Description 0 0 Х Software Protection written to atter a Write Enable instruction WEI =1 0 1 0 Hardware Protected When /WP pin is low the Status Register locked and cannot be written to.
 0 1 1 Hardware Unprotected When /WP pin is high the Status register is unlocked and can be written to after a Write Enable instruction, WEL=1.
 1 0 Х Power Supply Lock-Down Status Register is protected and cannot be written to again until the next power-down, power-up cycle.
 (1) 1 1 Х One Time Program (2) Status Register is permanently protected and cannot be written to.